nicoespeon/understandlegacycode.com/content/blog/a-process-to-do-safe-changes-in-a-complex-codebase.md

 Now try to address the other call.
 You start doing so, but it doesn't go as smooth as the previous one 😩

-After few minutes, just stop and think.
+After a couple of minutes, just stop and think.
 What's missing?
 What would make it easier to do that change, like the previous one?

 Maybe you first need to make each call look alike.